garetht/amanar/README.md

 ### Dependencies

 Dependencies are managed by Go modules.
-Run `go build` to build this project. `cgo` is also used to interface with OSX Foundation and Security libraries as well as for SQLite support for Querious.
+Run `make build` to build this project. `cgo` is also used to interface with OSX Foundation and Security libraries as well as for SQLite support for Querious.
 You may require `CGO_ENABLED=1` to build this project.

 This is a Mac OS-specific project.
 It may be possible to make this work with a Linux keychain, but no such attempt has been or will be made.